 The good news is that the initial investment pays for itself quickly once you start brewing.
-After just a few batches, you equipment will have paid for itself in the amount of money you save making your own.
+After just a few batches, your equipment will have paid for itself in the amount of money you save making your own.
 Each batch you brew will save you anywhere from $50-100 over buying a keg of a similar commercial beer.